Lautarobelgeri/Lautarobelgeri/README.md

 ## Hi there 👋

-I’m currently working on a fullstack e-commerce dummy project
+I’m currently working on a fullstack e-commerce project

 I’m currently learning Node.js
 <!--